syncfusion-content/windowsforms-docs/WindowsForms/SfForm/Overview.md

 ### SfForm

-[SfForm](https://help.syncfusion.com/windowsforms/sfform/overview) is window control that allows complete customization of its appearance and support to load a user interface in the title bar.
-It also provides support to add an MDI child form and allows the appearance of the child forms to be customized.
+The [SfForm](https://help.syncfusion.com/windowsforms/sfform/overview) window control allows you to completely customize its appearance.
+Support to load an user interface in the title bar: add an MDI child form and allows the appearance of child forms to be customized.

 ### MetroForm

 [MetroForm](https://help.syncfusion.com/windowsforms/metroform/overview) is used to create customizable window for the end user's application.
-It supports various built in skins and let the user to control its behavior and appearance.
+It supports various built-in skins and let the user to control its behavior and appearance.

 ### Office2007Form

-[Office2007Form](https://help.syncfusion.com/windowsforms/office2007form/overview) is an advanced standard form that offers Microsoft Office2007 like UI and appearance.
-It supports various built-in color schemes and customization options that helps user to control its behavior and appearance.
+[Office2007Form](https://help.syncfusion.com/windowsforms/office2007form/overview) is an advanced standard form that offers Microsoft Office2007 like, UI and appearance.
+It supports various built-in color schemes and customization options to control its behavior and appearance.

 ### SfForm vs MetroForm

-Both SfForm and MetroForm controls used for same purpose.
-But SfForm control offers rich set of features over MetroForm.
-When you want caption images, caption label, you can use MetroForm.
-When you want custom user control in TitleBar, customizing the appearance of form and MDI forms, you can use SfForm.
+Both SfForm and MetroForm controls are used for the same purpose.
+But, the SfForm control offers rich set of features over MetroForm.
+For caption images and label, use MetroForm.
+For custom user control in TitleBar and customizing the appearance of form and MDI forms, use SfForm.

-You can see the list of some of the specific API difference between SfForm and MetroForm as follows:
+The list of some specific API differences between SfForm and MetroForm are as follows.

 <table>
 <tr>
 <td>